Hazard Duty Pay!: Music video

 The music video for "Hazard Duty Pay!" was released on October 1, 2021.
 Directed by Anthony Sylvester, the video makes extensive use of lo-fi aesthetics and fisheye lens shots.
 JPEGMafia spends much of the video "flailing and dancing".
 The handheld video camera styled footage is consistent with many of JPEGMafia's other music videos.

 Reception

-"Hazard Duty Pay!" received acclaim from critics, who praised the songs production and sample usage, as well as JPEGMafia's performance.
+"Hazard Duty Pay!" received acclaim from critics, who praised the song's production and sample usage, as well as JPEGMafia's performance.
 In a review for Flood Magazine, Margaret Farrell praised the song's gospel sample vocal chops and "woozy bass melody".
 She also praised JPEGMafia's creative energy, and laments its exclusion from streaming services, stating that it was a "shame because it’s really fucking good."
 Writing for Pitchfork, Dylan Green called "Hazard Duty Pay!" one of the best moments of JPEGMafia's career.
-Jay Fullarton of Pit London described the track as "very unique" and "one of his most remarkable yet", feeling that song would be "incredible to hear in a live setting".
+Jay Fullarton of Pit London described the track as "very unique" and "one of his most remarkable yet", feeling that the song would be "incredible to hear in a live setting".